digideskio/boscode-learn/README.md

 ### 25 Test length

-In your cloud 9 workspace edit the file `/home/ubuntu/workspace/code/tasks/25/app.js`.
+1. In your cloud 9 workspace edit the file `/home/ubuntu/workspace/code/tasks/25/app.js`.
 In that file write a program that reads in a two lines from the console.
 The first input should be an integer indicating a length `l`.
 The second input should be a word.
 If the length of the word is less or equal to `l` then the output should be `OK`.
 If the length of the word is greater than `l` then the output should be `TOO LONG`.

+2) In your cloud 9 workspace edit the file `/home/ubuntu/workspace/code/tasks/25/pseudocode.txt`.
+In this file write your javascript solution as pseudocode.

 Example:
 <table>